MGSM-Pro: A Simple Strategy for Robust Multilingual Mathematical Reasoning Evaluation: MGSM-Pro: Creation Process

 \subsection{Template Construction}

 The foundation of our dataset lies in the creation of adaptable templates.
-We adopt the GSM-Symbolic framework to generate symbolic templates for 225 out of 250 English MGSM questions.
-To simplify cross-lingual transfer, we restrict parametrization strictly to names and numbers (i.e. \sym).
+We adopt the GSM-Symbolic framework to generate symbolic templates for 248 out of 250 English MGSM questions.\footnote{The remaining two were excluded because the questions do not have digits, so, difficult to use of template approach that focuses on digit replacement.} To simplify cross-lingual transfer, we restrict parametrization strictly to names and numbers (i.e. \sym).
 Each template includes a symbolic equation alongside variable constraints to ensure that generated combinations yield correct, logical answers.
 Once the English template is crafted, we employ Gemini 2.0 Flash to generate multilingual templates.
 These translations then undergo a rigorous verification process: they are first reviewed by native speakers, followed by automated alignment checks against the English source.
 Any template failing these checks is subjected to a second round of human correction.
-Finally, to enable a controlled increase in difficulty, we build upon GSM-IC's~\citep{mirzadeh2025gsmsymbolic} methodology to create irrelevant context templates for every english question.
-We applied similar rigorous check as \sym questions.
+Finally, to enable a controlled increase in difficulty, we build upon GSM-IC's~\citep{mirzadeh2025gsmsymbolic} methodology to create irrelevant context templates for every English question.
+We applied similar rigorous checks as with the \sym questions.